titanic expedition 2024 logo rev

 Our Team

-RMS Titanic, Inc. is pleased to partner with world-renowned scientists, oceanographers, naval architects, microbial biologists, metallurgists, historians, and other experts for Titanic Expedition 2024.
+RMS Titanic, Inc. was pleased to partner with world-renowned scientists, oceanographers, naval architects, microbial biologists, metallurgists, historians, and other experts for TITANIC Expedition 2024.
 All expeditions to survey and recover artifacts have been a collaborative effort, bringing scientists from many different domains and countries together, united in the goal of studying the wreck site.
-We are honored to work with the following key individuals in the Titanic Expedition 2024:
+We were honored to work with the following key individuals during the Titanic Expedition 2024:

 Expedition,Titanic,Titanic Expedition,Titanic Expedition 2024,2024 Expedition,Titanic Wreck Site,ROVs,Titanic Imaging,Expedition Titanic,Titanic Science,Expedition to Titanic,RMS Titanic Inc,RMS Titanic Inc Expedition,Titanic expeditions,expeditions titanic,titanic wreck site expedition,titanic imaging expedition,RMS Titanic,RMS titanic expedition,expeditions to titanic